ajeetraina/dhi-sample-demos/mongo-exporter/guides/guides.md

 #### Permissions

 By default image variants intended for runtime, run as the nonroot user.
 This typically doesn't cause issues for MongoDB Exporter as it only needs network access and doesn't require file system writes.

 #### Privileged ports

 MongoDB Exporter uses port 9216 by default, which is above 1024, so there are no privileged port issues.
 If you need to customize the port, ensure you use a port above 1024:

 #### No shell

 By default, image variants intended for runtime don't contain a shell.
 For MongoDB Exporter, all configuration is done via command-line flags or environment variables, so shell access is rarely needed.
 Use Docker Debug to troubleshoot containers with no shell.

 #### Entry point

 Docker Hardened Images may have different entry points than images such as Docker Official Images.
-Use `docker inspect` to inspect entry points for Docker Hardened Images and update your configuration if necessary:
+Use `docker inspect` to inspect entry points for Docker Hardened Images and update your configuration if necessary.